 At the pilot stage, the CoE will support the validation of global requirements, baseline strategies and definition of initial baseline version(s).
 As the project moves forward, however, the baseline will require further validation and may evolve.
 It may also require the development of additional baselines to meet different site needs.
 To ensure local site needs are met, the baseline must contain sufficient flexibility so that the sites will still retain some autonomy in the configuration and utilization of the system.

-Multisite approach – Critical Manufacturing recommends tackling the complexity of a multi-site deployment in 3 different stages
+Multisite approach – Critical Manufacturing recommends tackling the complexity of a multisite deployment in 3 different stages

 Transition process